erikdubois/Ubuntu1610i3/README.md

 ###Folder 1-i3-from-repo

-First we will get I3 from the Linux Mint Repositories (version 4.11) by running the script
+First we will get I3 from the Ubuntu Repositories (version 4.11) by running the script

 	install_i3_version_4.11_from_repositories.sh